 Plan what to do the next time panic strikes.

 If you’re reading this article, chances are you’ve had an anxiety attack or saw one happen to someone you care about.

-That was your cue to think about remedies.
+That can be a cue to think about remedies.
 Then, if it happens again, you will be prepared.

 How to stop an anxiety attack: Try these techniques in advance and when you feel panic coming on, choose one to do in the moment.
 You might do two or more in a sequence.

-2. Close your eyes if you think you are being triggered by our environment.
+- Close your eyes if you think you are being triggered by the environment.

-3. Remember a time or place you associate with peacefulness and summon up the sensations in detail
+- Remember a time or place you associate with peacefulness and summon the sensations in detail.

 A version of this story appears on Your Care Everywhere.